siddharthadas15/YELPCAMP/README.md

 Once you have Node.js and MongoDB installed on your computer,

 1. Download the project or clone it to your computer by running `git clone https://github.com/siddharthadas15/YELPCAMP.git` on your Git terminal.
-2. In the directory of the folder `yelpcamp` containing the files of the repositiory, open up the terminal and run `npm install`
+2. In the directory of the folder `Yelp Camp` containing the files of the repositiory, open up the terminal and run `npm install`
 3. Once installation is complete, run `npm start` on the same terminal.
 4. Open your web browser and visit the address `localhost:8080` and voila!
 5. Sign up to use the awesome features of the app!